yockgen/madani-os-builder/docs/image-composer-caching.md

 1. **Key Characteristics**:
    - Organized by package name, version, architecture, and source repository
-   - Each package is stored only once, regardless of how many image specs use it
+   - Each package is stored only once, regardless of how many build specs use it
    - Timestamps track when each package was last used

 1. **Garbage Collection**: